Skip to navigation menu Skip to content

 Is sleep length the only important factor in healthy sleep habits?

-Dr. Ward: When I think about sleep health, multiple things come to mind, like timing and regularity of sleep, satisfaction, duration and alertness.
+Multiple factors contribute to healthy sleep habits, including timing and regularity of sleep, satisfaction, duration and alertness.

-A factor to consider is variability in sleep, such as wake and bedtimes and the consistency of this schedule.
-For example, the timing of wake and bedtimes could vary because children may not have a structured sleep routine or need to sleep in different households.
-In partnering with families, we seek to understand the nuances and activities before bedtime to tailor a sleep routine that works for all.
+Consider variability in sleep, such as wake and bedtimes and the consistency of this schedule.
+For example, does the timing of wake and bedtimes vary for your child, because of activities certain nights of the week, because they sleep in different households or for another reason?
+You can take steps to create a sleep routine that works for all.
 Sometimes a routine includes snuggling with a parent, brushing teeth or reading a book.
 These activities are cues to help your child wind down for the night.
-It’s best to aim for consistent bedtimes and wake times every day of the week.
-We encourage caregivers to consider their child’s behaviors and routines around sleep when looking to make changes.
+It’s best to aim for consistent sleep and wake times every day of the week.

-It is also important to think about sleep satisfaction and how rested a child feels after sleeping.
-When working with caregivers and children, we ask them to consider, ‘What does a good night’s sleep look like?, ‘How do you feel during the day when you had a good night’s sleep?’
+It is also important to think about sleep satisfaction and how rested your child feels after sleeping.
+Consider what a good night’s sleep looks like and how your child feels during the day when they’ve had a good night’s sleep.
 A good night of sleep can be different for each family, and other indicators like alertness, restlessness at school and daytime sleepiness can point to what is and isn’t working.

 Is it possible for children to catch up on sleep over time?

-A sleep routine is useful because it provides structure around bedtime and cues to start to unwind for bedtime.
+A sleep routine is useful because it provides structure around bedtime and cues to start to unwind.
 Children need structure, particularly around sleep.

 Can different conditions affect sleep health?

-Dr. Ward: Yes.
+Yes.
 For example, chronic health conditions like lupus, sickle cell, juvenile arthritis, asthma and chronic pain, commonly cause interrupted sleep.
 Sleep problems are often interrelated with mental health conditions such as anxiety and depression.
 Take juvenile arthritis for example: symptoms like pain or joint stiffness in conjunction with mental health problems can make it difficult to fall asleep and stay asleep through the night.
-These challenges are complex for families, and we are learning more about how to help.
+These challenges are complex for families.
+If your child has a chronic health condition and experiences sleep problems, ask their doctor for guidance.

 Mental health is also important when sleep problems occur for children and adolescents.
 Worrying about everyday stresses and anxieties can make it difficult to fall asleep at bedtime.
 Other kids might fall asleep, but wake up in the middle of the night and struggle to go back to bed.
 Poor sleep can then heighten anxiety and depression, and in these situations, bedtime can be stressful for both the child and caregivers.